 It’s common to receive two separate bills for one ER visit, which can feel like you’re being charged twice.
 But the physician bill and the hospital bill cover different things.
 The hospital bill includes facility fees, which pay for the use of the ER, medical supplies, lab tests, imaging like X-rays, and the services of nurses and technicians.
 The physician bill, on the other hand, is exclusively for the doctor’s professional services.
 This separation happens because many ER doctors work for independent physician groups that contract with the hospital, rather than being direct hospital employees.
 This is often how a surprise medical bill occurs—the hospital might be in-network with your insurance, but the physician group may not be.

-How Does ER Billing Work?
+How Does ER Billing Actually Work?

 Ever wonder what happens behind the scenes after you leave the emergency room?
 It’s not as simple as a single transaction.
 The journey from receiving care to getting a bill involves several steps and multiple parties, including the hospital, the physicians who treated you, and your insurance company.
 Each plays a distinct role in a process that can take weeks or even months to complete.